OfficeDev/office-js-docs-pr.pt-br/docs/tutorials/word-tutorial.md

      ```js
     originalRange.load("text");
-    return context.sync()
-        .then(function() {
+    await context.sync();

     // TODO3: Queue commands to insert the original range as a
     //        paragraph at the end of the document.
-        })

     // TODO4: Make a final call of context.sync here and ensure
-        //        that it does not run until the insertParagraph has
+    //        that it runs after the insertParagraph has been queued.
-        //        been queued.
     ```

 1. Substitua `TODO3` pelo código a seguir.
 Este novo parágrafo demonstrará que o novo texto ***não*** faz parte do intervalo original selecionado.
 O intervalo original ainda contém o texto que tinha quando foi selecionado.